 The players on the Bulls rosters from 1999 to 2004 fascinate me.
 They featured the last seasons in Chicago from Toni Kukoc and Ron Harper, among others, the early years of Elton Brand, Metta World Peace, Jamal Crawford, Brad Miller, Ron Mercer, Tyson Chandler, Jay Williams, and Eddy Curry, and the veterans like Brent Barry and Jalen Rose.
 Even Charles Oakley played for them.

-But it looked like a rough go of things for most of those rebuilding years.
+It looked like a rough go of things during those rebuilding years.
 Chicago at least finished 2001 on a good note with a two-game winning streak, possibly enough to keep themselves from Bobcatting since Golden State and Washington, the two teams worse in defensive efficiency, allowed a half-dozen more points per 100 possessions over their final two outings.
-The Wizards actually had a five-game winning streak all while finishing 19-63, which should never happen because math and stuff.
+The Wizards actually had a five-game winning streak all while finishing 19-63, which should never happen because math.

 2005 Atlanta Hawks (13-69)